Unsecured Loans

 +

-Discover loans come with few fees and several perks, including a prequalification process that allows you to check your rates without hurting your credit in the process.
+Discover loans come with few fees and several perks, including repayment assistance programs if you have difficulty keeping up with payments.
+If you find yourself in a tough financial spot, Discover can defer or lower your payments as you get back on your fee.
 Once you’re approved, you’ll get your money as quickly as the next business day.

 If you have fair or bad credit, look elsewhere.
 Discover unsecured loans require a credit score of 720 or higher for approval.
 You’ll also need to stay on top of your payments because Discover charges a $39 late fee.